cryptomator/docs/source/desktop/vault-management.rst

 Vault Options
 -------------

-Each vault has an own set of settings which can be viewed and customized in the vault options window.
+Each vault has it's own settings which can be customized under vault options.
-To open it, select in the main window the *locked* vault in question and click the ``Vault Options`` button with the gear.
+To open a vault's settings, select a vault, lock it, and click on ``Vault Options`` (gear icon).

-The options are divided in three categories:
+The options are divided across three categories:

-1. General - Options not fitting into another category
+1. General - Options not fitting in other categories

-You can select here if the vault is unlocked as soon as Cryptomator starts.
+You can select this option if the vault is unlocked as soon as Cryptomator starts.

 .. image:: ../img/desktop/vault-options-general.png
     :alt: General vault options

-2. Mounting - All options about where and how you can access your unlocked vault
+2. Mounting - Settings that manage how and where a vault is mounted.

 .. note:: The mount options depend on the selected :ref:`volume type <desktop/volume-type/general-volume-type-selection>`

 .. image:: ../img/desktop/vault-options-mounting.png
     :alt: Vault options for mounting

-3. Password - Options and actions regarding your vault password and the recovery key
+3. Password - Here you can manage the vault's password and recovery key.

 .. image:: ../img/desktop/vault-options-password.png
     :alt: Vault options regarding the password